 We will process one fleece, if that's all you have, into roving or batts.
 We are happy to make roving for you in any amount.
-Quantities under 10 lbs have a minimum $50 set-up fee for carding.
+Finished yarn quantities under 10 lbs have a minimum $50 set-up fee.
 We do have wool available for purchase to add to yours, if you want to go that route.
 Sometimes a blend will yield a much nicer product in the end depending on the breed and fiber type.
-10 lb minimum for yarn batches.
-Close counts!
+20 lb minimum incoming weight for yarn batches.

-If you want yarn made, please send the full amount for roving and batts.
+If you want yarn made, please send the full amount for roving and batts as your deposit.
 You will be billed for the yarn when it's complete, based on the finished yarn weight.
-Using the above example, $133.50 would be your deposit.
+Using the above example, $150.00 would be your deposit.

 Sometimes a rewash or a partial rewash must be done in order to remove the lanolin of some fleeces.
-Add $2./lb for each additional rewash.
+Add $2.00./lb for each additional rewash.

 Note: Our normal wash cycle consists of pre-wash (initial rinse to remove the bulk of dirt), two washes, two rinses.
 Therefore an extra wash is generally not required.
-However some particularly greasy fleeces (e.g. rambouillet, corriedale) or fine clays combined with grease demand extra washing.
-Fleeces that have been stored for years sometimes require extra washing.
+However some particularly greasy fleeces (e.g. rambouillet, corriedale) or fine clay soil combined with grease in the fleece demand extra washing.
+Fleeces that have been stored for years sometimes require extra washing as well.

 Carding fees are based on incoming raw weight of fiber.

-We can card as little as 2 lbs, but we must charge a minimum of $50 due to machine cleanup time required for all lot sizes.
 Note that some mills charge for carding based on finished weight, and some charge based on raw weight.
 We choose the latter because it is easiest for you to determine costs up front, and it provides an incentive for you to send us well-skirted wool; the cleaner your clip, the better your deal, and the more efficient our mill will be.
 If your filthy fiber causes us to spend time cleaning the carder afterwards, there is a $50 cleaning fee.
 It all takes time away from actually carding.